 As we still had plenty of time I imagine each one spent it thinking about what he would do next.
 I mean, the moves needed to escape the siege if everything went according to plan.
 Now I remember that spliffs were being passed around the van.
 I didn't smoke because I was fucked and anyway we needed all our strength to succeed.
-The Frenchman didn't seem to care much about that as he had more than one spliff. soon as he is immobilised, I search him but he is unarmed.
-We put the handcuffs on him and make him sit on a chair, tying him to it hand and foot.
-He can't move an inch.
-We give him back his wallet after stealing all the money out of it.
-Juan questions him about where the weapons are kept and he tells us they are in another cabin that they have upstairs.
+The Frenchman didn't seem to care much about that as he had more than one spliff.

-Well, I go to the other prisoners and propose that they escape with us.
-The Frenchman says he doesn't have much time left to serve and the Colombian guy said something similar.
+I did a round to try to get some money, you can't imagine how tense I was.
+They passed me two thousand pesetas, time left to serve and the Colombian guy said something similar.
 I give them some cigarettes and a lighter and go back to my prisoner of war.
 It's around six in the afternoon.
 We find our dossiers3 and amuse ourselves reading all the bullshit they have written about us.
 While we are at it, we tear up the dossiers and all the photographs that are in them too.
 We lie in wait, waiting for the other picoleto to arrive to immobilise him.
 I can't wait to see the bastard face to face, but time is ticking away.
 It's already 8 o'clock and I've smoked nearly a whole packet of cigarettes in two hours.
 It is only another couple of hours till we reach Cadiz.